heliumdatacommons/data-commons-workspace/README.md

 This will start up a jupyter notebook instance inside the virtual environment, and attach stdout to the current terminal.

-To attach a new shell to the container in the virtualenvironment, get the container id with:
+Since we specified a container name, we can attach a new shell to the container in the virtualenvironment, using that name and the command venv, which is an interactive entrypoint script in the container:

-    docker ps -a

-And run:

-    docker exec -it <container-id> venv
+    docker exec -it dc_container venv